Admission to the EMF major is granted only by the department through a screening process.

 Admission to the university does not constitute or guarantee admission to the major.

-by the last day of classes each semester.
+Applications for the EMF major, including the creative essay, are due by the last day of classes each semester.

 To be considered for admission to the major, all students, as pre-EMF students, must